-The Government of Pakistan has decided to buy 6.95 million metric tons of wheat from the next harvest against the target of 6.6 million tons in the previous year.
-The Government has maintained the wheat support price for the MY 2016/17 crop at the last year's level of Rs.
-1,300 per 40 kilogram (\$310 per metric ton).
+The government is likely to procure over 6 million metric tons of wheat which will boost public stock levels to around 10.5 million tons shortly after the start of the marketing year.
+The Government has maintained the wheat support price for the MY 2017/18 crop at the last year's level of Rs.
+1,300 per 40 kilogram.
 Wheat production area by province is shown in Table 1.